 13. Events outside our control

 We will not be liable or responsible for any failure to perform, or delay in performance of, any of our obligations under these Terms and Booking Conditions that is caused by events which are unforeseeable or unavoidable (Force Majeure Event).
-A Force Majeure Event may include, without limitation, war, threat of war, riots, civil disobedience or strife, industrial dispute, terrorist activity, acts of god, a disease outbreak, natural or nuclear disaster, fire, adverse weather conditions, level of water, technical or maintenance problems with transport and changes of schedules or operational decisions of transport providers, closure of airports or any other unforeseeable or unavoidable event beyond our control or the control of our suppliers.
+A Force Majeure Event may include, without limitation, war, threat of war, riots, civil disobedience or strife, industrial dispute, terrorist activity, acts of god, pandemic, disease outbreak, natural or nuclear disaster, fire, adverse weather conditions, level of water, technical or maintenance problems with transport and changes of schedules or operational decisions of transport providers, closure of airports or any other unforeseeable or unavoidable event beyond our control or the control of our suppliers.

 14. Your Holiday